 Expanding Marsden Point Oil Refinery

-The economic situation in the 1970s, with the “oil shocks”, motivated the planned inclusion of a fluid catalytic cracker in the expansion scheme.
+The economic situation in the 1970s, with the 'oil shocks', motivated the planned inclusion of a fluid catalytic cracker in the expansion scheme.
 This aimed to end reliance on expensive imported light crude, which by 1979 had risen from US$3 to US$32 per barrel.
 However, the requirement to refine Taranaki crude, and improve efficiencies, resulted in a change of plan to a hydrocracker, and an associated increase in budget to $500 million.
 The hydrocracker required further plant to provide feedstock, including a hydrogen manufacturing unit for hydrogen gas, and a high vacuum unit to treat crude distiller residue.
 In a world first, a butane deasphalting unit allowed production from heavier feedstock that created a more valuable product.

-The project proceeded in the 1980s with a Badger-Chiyoda joint venture as the main design build contractor.
-The physical works were undertaken by a group of New Zealand contractors: Fletcher, Downer, Wilkins and Davies, McConnell-Dowell and Robert Stone.
-Badger-Chiyoda was also involved in this joint venture.
 The works were plagued by industrial disruption and the challenge of working in and adjacent to an operational refinery.
 It was necessary to close it for almost five months in mid-1985 while tie-ins and modifications were made to the original plant.

 The expansion project was officially completed on 30 May 1986 at a final cost of $1.84 billion.
 Components came online progressively throughout 1986: the crude distiller in March, the hydrogen manufacturing unit in August, and finally the hydrocracker in November.
-The expansion meant a 100 per cent increase in refined oil production, while only increasing the crude intake by some 25 per cent.
+The expansion meant a 100 percent increase in refined oil production, while only increasing the crude intake by some 25 percent.

-Late 20th and early 21st Century developments
+Late 20th and early 21st century developments

 Further reading